 Implementation of training based on sewage BCP action plans is cited as a brush-up method to raise the effectiveness of the created sewage BCPs.
 This training is very important.
-In addition to brushing up sewage BCPs, it practices actions to be taken at the time of a disaster, which can be expected to spread knowledge of and speed up response, a stronger crisis management to In this joint research, in order to information transmission and raise BCP effectiveness, we performed leading structure. expedite sewage n training with role-playing elements based on scenarios that reflect issues shared in the workshop and study group, as well as in JIWET's sewage BCP formulation/training implementation support.
+In addition to brushing up sewage BCPs, it practices actions to be taken at the time of a disaster, which can be expected to spread knowledge of and speed up response, to a stronger crisis management In this joint research, in order to information transmission and raise BCP effectiveness, we performed leading structure. expedite sewage simulatio n training with role-playing elements based on scenarios that reflect issues shared in the workshop and study group, as well as in JIWET's sewage BCP formulation/training implementation support.

-- 99% percent of participants said it was "Helpful (A little helpful)" $\geq$ - > 71% percent of participants said they will "Rethink (Consider rethinking) sewage BCP"
+- > 99% percent of participants said it was "Helpful (A little helpful)" - > 71% percent of participants said they will "Rethink (Consider rethinking) sewage BCP"

-Controller

-very Summary

-instruct instruct consultation consultation

-inquiry Disaster related information

-Inquiry / instruction / request

-Player Player Municipality )

-Contact / Request
+Controller very Summary instruct consultation instruct consultation assignment receiving inquiry To inquiry Immediate answer Contact Disaster related request information Player Inquiry / instruction / request Player Player(Municipality) Contact / Request